A London theatre will host a new £10 million production of the famous Charlie and the Chocolate Factory tale.

 The new stage version of the Roald Dahl book is being directed by San Mendes and will be performed at London’s Drury Lane Theatre.

-Visitors staying in central London hotels will be able to see the much-anticipated show when it opens for previews on May 18th, while general performances start in June.
+Visitors staying in Montcalm Five Star Hotels London will be able to see the much-anticipated show when it opens for previews on May 18th, while general performances start in June.

 The songs for the musical show delete have been written by Mark Shaiman and Scott Wittman – the duo behind the Tony Award-winning musical Hairspray and the popular US television series Smash.